mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#connection-pool-creation>`_
 the driver should create connection pools.

-When a pool is created, its state MUST initially be set to "cleared".
+When a pool is created, its state MUST initially be set to "paused".
 Even if minPoolSize is set, the pool MUST NOT begin being `populated
 <#populating-the-pool-with-a-connection-internal-implementation>`_ with
 `Connections <#connection>`_ until it has been marked as "ready".
 Monitoring threads will